reidprichard/ORC/README.md

 - [ ] Add other mesh formats?
 - [ ] Add validation of canonical flows
 - [ ] Optimize performance (20%; preliminary profiling and adjustment has been done)
+- [ ] Polish logging - ideally write error/warn/info to console and everything to file, all depending on RUST_LOG env var

 Validation:
 Only very preliminary validation has been performed.
 As seen below, the